alexrudy/postalicious/readme.txt

 In theory, yes.
 Postalicious 2.0 introduced some new ways to handle special characters which should work in all WordPress installations.
 However, if you are having problems with special characters, feel free to contact me.

-= How do all the limiting options work? =

-"Publish any posts with the minimum number of bookmarks" - Pretty self explanatory, publishes posts as soon after an update that adds enough bookmarks to meet the minimum number of bookmarks per post.
-"At most # bookmarks per post" - Publishes posts when they reach the maximum number of posts, or after an update if the number of bookmarks is greater than the minimum, even if it is less than the maximum.
-If the minimum number of posts and the maximum number of posts are the same, then posts will have exactly that number of bookmarks.
-"Keep at least # hours between posts" - The same as the first option, but posts will be held post until the determined number of hours has passed after the last published posts.
-It is important to note, that if a post has the minimum number of bookmarks, it will be posted as soon as the determined number of  hours have passed even if no new bookmarks were added to the post in the last update.
-"Post at most once every # hours at (time)" - Similar to the previous option, but in this case posts will only be published once every certain number of days at the first update after the specified time.
-As with the previous option, if an unpublished posts has enough bookmarks to meet the required minimum it will be published during the first update after the timing conditions are met.
-This behavior is intended to emulate previous version of Postalicious which only attempted to publish one post per day after 12:30 GMT.
-It should be noted that the time must be specified in the same time zone selected in WordPress's General Settings.

 = Can I used different date formats? =

 Yes.
 Please read the section titled "Custom date formats" for more information about this.